-Committee: House Education - K-12.
-If favorable, re-refer Date: June 18, 2019 to Rules, Calendar, and Operations of the

-House

-Introduced by: Sens.
-Ballard, Brown, Newton Prepared by: Brian Gwyn

-Analysis of: Third Edition Committee Co-Counsel
+Committee: House Rules, Calendar, and Operations of the Date: July 10, 2019 House Introduced by: Sens.
+Ballard, Brown, Newton Prepared by: Samantha Yarborough Analysis of: Fourth Edition Staff Attorney

-OVERVIEW: The 3rd edition of SB 392 would do the following:
+OVERVIEW: The 4th edition of SB 392 would do the following:

-- Authorize the Superintendent of Public Instruction to approve issuance of private activity bonds for charter school facilities after a public hearing. - Clarify charter school renewal standards. - Require background checks for charter school boards of directors. - Increase the cap on enrollment growth of virtual charter schools participating in the virtual charter school pilot program.
+- Authorize the Superintendent of Public Instruction to approve issuance of private activity bonds for charter school facilities after a public hearing. - Clarify charter school renewal standards. - Require background checks for charter school boards of directors. - Remove the cap on enrollment growth of virtual charter schools participating in the virtual charter school pilot program. - Authorize the State Board to allow a participating virtual charter school to increase enrollment by greater than 20%. - For a participating virtual charter school that has been placed under monthly compliance monitoring as a result of a material change to its charter, require State Board approval before the school can have any enrollment increase.